The full process of how to install window trim to the interior of your home, it’s not as difficult as you would think!

 Now our window trim is all installed.

-And as a note, some of our trim and jambs have some gaps but this can be filled in with caulk, this is the next step.
-And did you see all the nail holes, someone got a little crazy with the nail gun….
-I had to remind that person that we have to fill in all those holes.
-But I am really happy I had help.
+And as a note, some of our trim and jambs have some gaps, but this can be filled in with a sealant, this is the next step if you will be painting the trim.

 If you want to see how to finish painting the window trim, be sure to check out this tutorial on that.

 I hope this tutorial will help you add interior window trim to your windows.
 Plus this craftsman style window trim is not difficult to install.
 Update the look of your windows by installing window trim.